 - Opportunities: Current external trends that are waiting to be taken advantage of.

-- Threats: External movements that may cause a problem and have a negative impact on your organization or brand.
+- Threats: External movements that may cause a problem and harm your organization or brand.

 When to Use a SWOT Analysis

-SWOT analyses can be used to obtain an understanding of competitors, which can give the insights needed to craft a coherent and successful competitive position.
+SWOT analyses can be used to understand competitors, giving the insights needed to craft a coherent and successful competitive position.
 It can also be used to analyze strategic options such as entering new markets or launching new services, or exploring possibilities for solutions to problems.

 Elements of a SWOT Analysis

-These are considered the strengths and weaknesses internal to the organization and are categorized depending upon their positive or negative effect on the organization or brand’s objectives.
+These are considered the strengths and weaknesses internal to the organization and are categorized depending on their positive or negative effect on the organization or brand’s objectives.

-Strengths: When looking at your strengths, think about them in relation to your competitors.
+Strengths: When looking at your strengths, think about them about your competitors.

 - What unique services and products do you have?